wedgehov/frontend-mentor-todo-app/README.md

 - Vite for a fast development server and build tool
 - Tailwind CSS for styling
 - React as the underlying UI library
+- `Fable.Elmish.UrlParser` for client-side routing

 **Backend:**

-- F# with ASP.NET Core Minimal APIs
+- F# with ASP.NET Core
+- Giraffe as a lightweight, functional web framework on top of ASP.NET Core
 - Entity Framework Core for data access
 - PostgreSQL for the database
-- Npgsql as the .NET data provider for PostgreSQL
+- `Microsoft.AspNetCore.Authentication.Cookies` for cookie-based authentication
+- `BCrypt.Net-Next` for secure password hashing

 **DevOps & Tooling:**